scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 The resulting document is shown in Figure :ref:`case-study`.
-The figure from the document is shown in Figure :ref:`case-study-fig`, and the sentence at the end of the document is quoted below:
+The figure from the document is shown in Figure :ref:`case-study-fig`, and the summary sentence at the end of the document is quoted below:

     The largest monthly average high was 36.3 degrees Celsius, in August.